mr-ansar/layer-cake/doc/source/distribution-with-multihosting.rst

 	$ layer-cake update group --retry='{"regular_steps": 30.0}'

 The update command is used to configure a restart of ``host-cake`` in 30 seconds, in the event that it terminates.
-Other members of the retry argument are available to randomize the delay.
+Other members of the retry argument (i.e. :class:`~.RetryIntervals`) are available to randomize the delay.
 At boot-time the host should execute the following command;

 .. code-block:: console